link-foundation/use-m/README.md

 ## Installation

-Add `use` to your project with Yarn:
+Add `use-js` to your project with Yarn:

 ```bash
 yarn add use-js